 - A full day boat tour of the islands around Praslin, usually including Curieuse and St. Pierre islands, including hotel pickup and lunch

-- A full day tour of Praslin including the Vallee du Mai and Anse Lazio beach
+- This full day tour of Praslin includes the Vallee du Mai and Anse Lazio beach

 Tours definitely need to be booked in advance.